Estimated reading time: 2 minutes

 Nex’ ting you know douen hauntin’ TTT, an’ we seein’ all dem programmes runnin’ backwards instead of upside-down as dey does run sometimes.
 (Keens-Douglas 1984:3)

 Trini folklore such as Buck, Papa Bois, Phantom, Mermaids and La Jahbless is an oral tradition to pass on the stories to the next generation.
 Other Trini phrases in the vernacular are Doux-Doux, Kote-si Kote-la, Light Candle, Sprawl Off, Jhorts, Sancoche, Kaka-Nay, Rum Jumbie.

 In Trinidad, the oral folklore traditions were handed down over the generations.
 As a result, the contents of the douen and other stories may have changed over time.
-The oral traditions of Trinidad and Tobago can be traced back to our ancestors from West Africa and East India.
-Local authors such as Michael Anthony are trying to preserve the legend of Papa Bois and other stories via written media via books such as Caribbean Folktales and Fantasies.
+Trinidad and Tobago’s oral traditions can be traced back to our ancestors from West Africa and East India.
+Local authors such as Michael Anthony are trying to preserve Papa Bois’s legend and other stories via written media via books such as Caribbean Folktales and Fantasies.

 Here is a sample of a douen story from the Trinidad Guardian:

 Slowly, the little beings backed away from the tomato plant.
 They were at least two feet shorter than my four-foot frame at 12-years-old.
 Their straw hats flopped from side to side as they began to edge away into the thick of trees on that side of the house.
 I watched their heads bobble as they walked away, still facing me, due to their feet being turned backwards.
 They disappeared into the forest as I headed back to where my parents and Amy were.
 My parents did not know that their beach house had a Douen infestation.http://www.guardian.co.tt/article-6.2.430951.7a92d7e8fb